Ising Model Observables and Non-Backtracking Walks

-Let $\CSWalks (H,a)$ be the set of closed simple walks from $a$ to $a$ in $H$, and let $\CSWalks(H)\equiv\cup_{a}\CSWalks (H,a)$.
-Define two closed simple walks to be equivalent if they are equivalent as cyclic sequences, or if one is the reversal of the other.
+Let $\CSWalks (G,a)$ be the set of closed edge-simple walks from $a$ to $a$ in $G$, and let $\CSWalks(G)\equiv\cup_{a}\CSWalks (G,a)$.
+Define two closed edge-simple walks to be equivalent if they are equivalent as cyclic sequences, or if one is the reversal of the other.
 Denote the set of walks from $a$ to $a$ under this equivalence relation by $\bCSWalks(a)$.
-Elements of $\bCSWalks$ will be called \emph{loops}.
-Loops are orientable subgraphs: orienting an edge of a loop uniquely defines a walk in the equivalence class of the loop.
+A \emph{loop} is an element of $\bCSWalks$.
+Loops are orientable subgraphs: choosing and orienting an edge of a loop uniquely defines a closed walk in the equivalence class of the loop.